ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/foundation/The Open Market foundation paper.md

 ### 1.2.
 Status quo

-The current economy is a complex system where commodities—including tangible and intangible assets like stocks and equity—are traded based on supply and demand dynamics.
+The current economy is a complex system where commodities—including tangible and intangible assets, like stocks and equity—are traded based on supply and demand dynamics.
 Economic value is determined by scarcity, utility, and market perceptions, and is underpinned by currency that acts as a standard measure and store of value.

 #### 1.2.1.
 Commodities

-Commodities—including stocks and equity—represent fundamental units of trade.
+Commodities represent fundamental units of trade.
 These commodities are tangible or intangible assets traded on various markets, with their value driven by supply and demand dynamics.
-Equity (like Stocks) represent ownership stakes in corporations.
+These include Securities, as Equity, Debt and Derivatives.
+Equity (e.g. Stocks) represent ownership stakes in an enterprise (e.g. a corporation).
 Equity encapsulates not only present value but also the speculative future worth of an enterprise.
 This system hinges on the foundational concept of scarcity—the limited availability of physical goods and services—which confers value.

 #### 1.2.2.
 Utility